 There are fees and charges associated with investing in mutual funds.
 Mutual funds are subject to market risk, including the potential loss of principal.

-Now that we have a general understanding of goal setting, assessing risks, best times to invest, how money is managed, and an overview of a couple of investment strategies, we can take a closer look at this case study which involves Dr. Sarah and Caleb Smith.
+Now that we have a general understanding of goal setting, assessing risks, the best times to invest, how money is managed, and an overview of a couple of investment strategies, we can take a closer look at this case study involving Dr. Sarah and Caleb Smith.
 Take a look at this snapshot of their financial picture.

 Dr. Sarah and Caleb Smith Financial Snapshot